aliyun/terraform-provider-alicloud/website/docs/r/vpc_peer_connection.html.markdown

 ## Argument Reference

 The following arguments are supported:

+* `vpc_id` - (Required, ForceNew) The ID of the requester VPC.
+* `accepting_vpc_id` - (Required, ForceNew) The VPC ID of the receiving end of the VPC peer connection.
+* `accepting_region_id` - (Required, ForceNew) The region ID of the recipient of the VPC peering connection to be created.
+  - When creating a VPC peer-to-peer connection in the same region, enter the same region ID as the region ID of the initiator.
+  - When creating a cross-region VPC peer-to-peer connection, enter a region ID that is different from the region ID of the initiator.
-* `accepting_ali_uid` - (Optional, ForceNew) The ID of the Alibaba Cloud account (primary account) of the receiving end of the VPC peering connection to be created.
+* `accepting_ali_uid` - (Optional, ForceNew, Int) The ID of the Alibaba Cloud account (primary account) of the receiving end of the VPC peering connection to be created.
   - Enter the ID of your Alibaba Cloud account to create a peer-to-peer connection to the VPC account.
   - Enter the ID of another Alibaba Cloud account to create a cross-account VPC peer-to-peer connection.
 -> **NOTE:**  If the recipient account is a RAM user (sub-account), enter the ID of the Alibaba Cloud account corresponding to the RAM user.
-* `accepting_region_id` - (Required, ForceNew) The region ID of the recipient of the VPC peering connection to be created.
-  - When creating a VPC peer-to-peer connection in the same region, enter the same region ID as the region ID of the initiator.
-  - When creating a cross-region VPC peer-to-peer connection, enter a region ID that is different from the region ID of the initiator.
-* `accepting_vpc_id` - (Required, ForceNew) The VPC ID of the receiving end of the VPC peer connection.
-* `bandwidth` - (Optional, Computed) The bandwidth of the VPC peering connection to be modified.
+* `bandwidth` - (Optional, Int) The bandwidth of the VPC peering connection to be modified.
 Unit: Mbps.
 The value range is an integer greater than 0.
+* `resource_group_id` - (Optional, Available since v1.207.0) The ID of the resource group.
+* `peer_connection_name` - (Optional) The name of the VPC peer connection.
+The name of the resource.
+The name must be 2 to 128 characters in length, and must start with a letter.
+It can contain digits, underscores (_), and hyphens (-).
 * `description` - (Optional) The description of the VPC peer connection to be created.It must be 2 to 256 characters in length and must start with a letter or Chinese, but cannot start with `http://` or `https://`.
+* `status` - (Optional) The status of the VPC peer connection.
+* `tags` - (Optional, Map, Available since v1.207.0) A mapping of tags to assign to the resource.
-* `dry_run` - (Optional) Whether to PreCheck only this request.
-Value:
+* `dry_run` - (Optional, Bool) Whether to PreCheck only this request.
+Default value: `false`.
+Valid values:
-  - **true**: The check request is sent without creating a VPC peer-to-peer connection.
+  - `true`: The check request is sent without creating a VPC peer-to-peer connection.
 Check items include whether required parameters, request format, and business restrictions are filled in.
 If the check does not pass, the corresponding error is returned.
-If the check passes, the error code 'DryRunOperation' is returned '.
+If the check passes, the error code `DryRunOperation` is returned.
-  - **false** (default): A normal request is sent.
+  - `false`: A normal request is sent.
 After checking, the HTTP 2xx status code is returned and the operation is performed directly.
-* `peer_connection_name` - (Optional) The name of the resource.
-The name of the resource.
-The name must be 2 to 128 characters in length, and must start with a letter.
-It can contain digits, underscores (_), and hyphens (-).
-* `resource_group_id` - (Optional, Computed, Available since v1.207.0) The ID of the resource group.
-* `status` - (Optional, Computed) The status of the resource.
-* `tags` - (Optional, Map, Available since v1.207.0) The tags of PrefixList.
-* `vpc_id` - (Required, ForceNew) You must create a VPC ID on the initiator of a VPC peer connection.

 ## Attributes Reference

 The following attributes are exported:

 * `id` - The ID of the resource supplied above.
 * `create_time` - The creation time of the VPC peer connection.
-Use UTC time in the format' YYYY-MM-DDThh:mm:ssZ '.
+Use UTC time in the format `YYYY-MM-DDThh:mm:ssZ`.

 ## Timeouts

 The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/docs/configuration-0-11/resources.html#timeouts) for certain actions:

 * `create` - (Defaults to 5 mins) Used when create the Peer Connection.
+* `update` - (Defaults to 5 mins) Used when update the Peer Connection.
 * `delete` - (Defaults to 5 mins) Used when delete the Peer Connection.
-* `update` - (Defaults to 5 mins) Used when update the Peer Connection.

 ## Import